menandmice/micetro_docs/guides/user-manual/json_rpc.rst

    * ``username``: Username for authentication.
    * ``password``: Password for authentication.

-These arguments are optional, as the API assumes the Micetro Central instance is located on the same machine as the Web Services by default.
+The API assumes the Micetro Central instance is located on the same machine as the Web Services by default, if that is not the case the `proxy` argument can be used.
 The API also supports other authentication mechanisms like Bearer Authentication, Windows NTLM, and Kerberos.

 .. code-block::